kiba/Writings/for_science/chp21_new_cylons.md

 Sasaki took a bite from her plate.
 "It's not the strangest thing people see in this society.
 We got a talking bear."

 "Oh...I know that someone wants to talk to you," Archer said.
-"Director Polenda and his daughter wants to meet you.
+"Director Polendina and his daughter wants to meet you.
 They're at this table and they're a big fan of artificial sentient beings."
 Archer helpfully pointed the table out with a gesture.
 "If you meet them, the boss will spare me from the television crew."

 "I see.
 Then I'll leave you to your courting."
 Delta could see Archer's guard being let down as it walked away.